Logo

 1. UI / UX

 • Navigation clarity – SoWork’s immersive 2.5D interface includes avatars and rooms; the Simplified Mode simplifies navigation for first‑time users.
-Gather uses a flat, top‑down view with options like “Simplify Your View” and “Mini Mode”.
+Gather has a Simple Mode as well, but a flatter 2D look in their immersive mode.

-• Time to start a meeting – In SoWork, walk up to a colleague’s avatar or click their name to start a video call.
-Gather users can instantly join conversations by clicking a colleague in the virtual office.
+• Time to start a meeting – In both SoWork and Gather, walk up to a colleague’s avatar or click their name to start a video call.

-Admin clarity – SoWork’s Enterprise tier includes role‑based admin controls and SSO/SCIM; roles are clearly defined for admin, member and guest.
-Gather allows admins to set user roles (Admin, Member, Guest) and assign desks.
+• Admin clarity – SoWork’s Enterprise tier includes role‑based admin controls and SSO/SCIM; roles are clearly defined for admin, member and guest.
+Gather also allows admins to set user roles (Admin, Member, Guest).

 1. Artistic direction